istio/istio.io/_docs/tasks/installing-istio.md

 For the {{ site.data.istio.version }} release, Istio must be installed in the same Kubernetes namespace as the applications.
 Instructions below will deploy Istio in the default namespace.
 They can be modified for deployment in a different namespace.

-1. Go to the [istio release page](https://github.com/istio/istio/releases), to download the installation file corresponding to your OS.
+1. Go to the [Istio release](https://github.com/istio/istio/releases) page, to download the installation file corresponding to your OS.

 2. Extract the installation file, and change directory to the location where the files were extracted.
-All instructions on this website are relative to this installation directory.
+Following instructions are relative to this installation directory.
    The installation directory contains:
     * yaml installation files for Kubernetes
     * sample apps